mixpanel/docs/pages/docs/features/session-replay.md

 ##### mParticle: Web SDK

 mParticle's Web SDK has a `.getDeviceId()` [method which can be used to retrieve the device_id](https://docs.mparticle.com/developers/sdk/web/initialization/#device-id-device-application-stamp).
-In the following example, we use this method to bind mParticle's device_id to Mixpanel's device_id, as wall as [patching `logEvent` and `logPageView`](https://docs.mparticle.com/developers/sdk/web/core-apidocs/classes/mParticle%20&%20mParticleInstance.html#index) to include session replay properties.
+In the following example, we use this method to bind mParticle's device_id to Mixpanel's device_id, as well as [patching `logEvent` and `logPageView`](https://docs.mparticle.com/developers/sdk/web/core-apidocs/classes/mParticle%20&%20mParticleInstance.html#index) to include session replay properties.

 ```javascript
 mixpanel.init('MIXPANEL-PROJECT-TOKEN', {